MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-fu-overview.md

 Windows Autopatch uses Microsoft Intune’s built-in solution, which uses configuration service providers (CSPs), for pausing and resuming both [Windows quality and feature updates](windows-autopatch-wqu-overview.md#pausing-and-resuming-a-release).

 Windows Autopatch provides a permanent pause of a Windows feature update deployment.
-The Windows Autopatch service automatically extends the 35 day pause limit (permanent pause) established by Microsoft Intune on your behalf.
+The Windows Autopatch service automatically extends the 35-day pause limit (permanent pause) established by Microsoft Intune on your behalf.
 The deployment remains permanently paused until you decide to resume it.

 ## Pausing and resuming a release